bappmogoso/SNAILab_dataCollectionFrame/README.md

   4. <a href="https://www.ti.com/tool/CCSTUDIO">Code Composer Studio (CCS)</a> - VSC for those who want to develop firmware themselves
   5. <a href="https://www.ti.com/tool/MMWAVE-SDK">mmWave SDK</a> - Software development kit for radar that includes demos, API documentation, and example firmware (install after CCS)

+The first app pertains to the ZED2i and contains data capture, calibration, and other tools.
+The latter four are used for the TI IWR1443 and DCA1000 radar system.

+## Software Installation

+### ZED SDK

 Download and 3D print all .STL parts.